-Fluorescently labeled peptides are frequently used for in vivo biomedical imaging, protein binding and localization studies.
+Fluorescently labeled peptides are frequently used as a signal peptide for in vivo biomedical imaging, protein binding and localization studies.
 Fluorescent dye labeled peptides can be visualized by fluorescence microscopy or other fluorescence visualization techniques.
-Pepscan makes high quality fluorescent peptides via custom synthesis with wide variety of fluorescent labels, such as FITC, TAMRA, Alexa, Cy3 and many more.
+Pepscan makes high quality peptides with fluorescent labels via custom synthesis with wide variety of fluorescent labels, such as FITC, TAMRA, Alexa, Cy3 and many more.
 These labels can be incorporated at any desired position within your peptide.
 Most frequently, they are incorporated at the N-terminal end, or at the side chain of a cysteine (Cys) or lysine (Lys) residue, e.g. at the C-terminal end.

 Examples of frequently used fluorescent dyes are

 Worch et al: Biochim.
 Biophys.
 Acta (2017) – PMID 27825831.
 Three conserved C-terminal residues of influenza fusion peptide alter its behavior at the membrane interface.

 Christakos et al: Virology (2016) – PMID 26655242.
 PhiXing-it, displaying foreign peptides on bacteriophage ΦX174.

 Lüchtenborg et al: Biosci.
 Rep (2015) – PMID 26487707.
 Mode of interaction of the Gαo subunit of heterotrimeric G proteins with the GoLoco1 motif of Drosophila Pins is determined by guanine.